Learn to write and apply traditional orchestration techniques to both sampled performances and live orchestral performances.

 Students must have an intermediate competency in the sequencing program they plan to use in the course.
 Prior to taking the course, students must be able to record multiple tracks in their sequencing software and create an MP3 of the final mix.
 Students should also have a basic ability to read music, including treble and bass clef.

-- Sequencing program.
-Viable sequencing programs include Digital Performer, Logic Pro, Cubase, SONAR, and Pro Tools.
+- Sequencing program such as Digital Performer, Logic Pro, Cubase, SONAR, or Pro Tools

 - 2 GB RAM